fbpx

 • By mail – Get a registration form, fill it out, and mail it in.
 It is free.

-• In person – Register at your county’s voter registrar agency.
+• In person – Register at your county’s voter registrar agency or any designated voter registration agency.

 Where Can I Get A Registration Form to Mail In or Register To Vote in Person?